 Why Eat Sardines?

-- Sardines are packed with calcitriol, a form of vitamin D that regulates cell cycles.
+- They are packed with calcitriol, a form of vitamin D that regulates cell cycles.
 Because cancer is caused by cells functioning incorrectly, keeping these cycles regulated is a very effective form of cancer prevention.

 How to Choose Sardines

-- You can buy canned sardines in water, soy oil, canola oil, tomato sauce, and olive oil—make sure to read the labels.
+- You can buy canned in water, soy oil, canola oil, tomato sauce, and olive oil—make sure to read the labels.
 It’s best to avoid those packed in soy oil, canola oil, or tomato sauce (which is filled with sugar).
 Water is always a solid choice; you can spice up your fish with some homemade Paleo mayo or get creative.